 - Pale skin

 - Symptoms of pain or distress in the baby (often mistaken for colic)

-- Medications that make the heart muscle pump harder (inotropic agents)
+- Drugs that make the heart muscle pump harder (inotropic agents)

-- Medications that lower the workload on the heart (beta-blockers, ACE inhibitors)
+- Drugs that lower the workload on the heart (beta-blockers, ACE inhibitors)

 - Heart attack

 - Heart rhythm problems